keyboard_arrow_up

 Industries that Use Calibration Services

-The automotive industry is among the most diverse consumers of calibration instruments.
-The design and manufacture of automobiles requires the measurement of aerodynamics, weight, pressure, stress, strain, shear, torque, force, speed, electricity, comfort, economy, ecology, load capacities, intake, and exhaust, among other things.
-The tools that measure these values range from pencil sized gauges to wind tunnels and multi-mile test tracks.
+The automotive industry is one of the most diverse users of calibration instruments, relying on precise measurement tools throughout design, manufacturing, and testing.
+Developing and producing automobiles requires the measurement of aerodynamics, weight, pressure, stress, strain, shear, torque, force, speed, electricity, comfort, fuel economy, environmental impact, load capacities, intake, and exhaust, among many other factors.
+The tools used to measure these values range from small, handheld gauges to large-scale wind tunnels and multi-mile test tracks, each playing a crucial role in vehicle development and performance validation.

 Calibration Services Terms